paulhibbitts/test-docsify-this/docs/README.md

 To accomodate a larger number of columns, the optional **image-grid-minWidth** parameter (default is 200px) can be adjusted, for example:
 https://preview-v2.docsify-this.net?basePath=https://raw.githubusercontent.com/paulhibbitts/Markdown-File-Tests/main&homepage=image-grid.md&image-grid-columns=6&image-grid-minWidth=100

-Use with the optional **zoom-images** parameter for the ability to optionally view unlinked images at a larger size, for example:
+Use with the optional **zoom-images** parameter for the ability to view unlinked images at a larger size, for example:
 https://preview-v2.docsify-this.net?basePath=https://raw.githubusercontent.com/paulhibbitts/Markdown-File-Tests/main&homepage=image-grid.md&image-grid-columns=4&zoom-images=true

 ##### Including External Markdown Content